fourside/cdk-ec2/README.md

   - `CDK_DEFAULT_ACCOUNT` ... aws access key of IAM user
   - optional
     - `CDK_DEFAULT_REGION` ... region, default is `ap-northeast-1`
+    - `IMAGE_ID` ...
+AMI, default is the image id of Ubuntu 20.04

 ## spec
 - boot an ec2 instance at 10:00 JST from monday to friday